challomark/challomark/README.md

 </div>

 # 👋🏾 Hi there, I'm Challo Mark.
-## 🌱 Currently learning Software Engineering at ALX Africa aka Holberton School.
+## 🌱 Currently learning Software Engineering at ALX Africa aka.
+Holberton School.
 ### 🧠 Let's GEEK OUT together.
 ### 👨🏾‍💻 Fun fact: Anyone can learn how to code.
 All you need is GRIT.
 The goal is to improve everyday regardless! 😊